(Last Revised May 18, 2017}

-The initiative is that of offering via this blog: first, the careful exposition of some of the best and most visible introductory philosophical texts available; and, second, the complementing and the correcting of them as called for by the needs of those using them in their study of philosophy.
-That is, even these philosophical texts stand in need of exposition and of being complemented and corrected; unless this is done, those relying on them will find it more difficult than it needs to be to achieve the understanding they seek of philosophy and of the questions and problems raised in philosophy and their answers and solutions.
+The initiative now being announced is that of offering via this blog: first, the careful exposition, addressed to beginners in philosophy, of some of the best and most visible introductory philosophical texts available; second, the adding of commentary upon them as called for by the needs of those using them in their introductory studies in philosophy; and the offering of critiques of them whenever I see them as falling short philosophically.
+That is, even the best of such texts stand in need of exposition, of being complemented, and appropriate criticism; unless this is done, those relying on them will find it more difficult than it needs to be to achieve the understanding, the right understanding, they seek of philosophy.

-The texts to be considered within the initiative include:
+The texts to be considered within the initiative, at least as it is currently envisioned, include:

 Thomas Nagel, What Does It All Mean?
 A Very Short Introduction to Philosophy (New York and Oxford: Oxford University Press, 1987).